 Before making any purchase ask yourself if it is needed or wanted.
 And classifying the purchasing of coffee every morning before heading to work as a need is not justifiable.
 Drink water instead because it is healthier and free.
 If there is another solution that involves spending less or no money then the purchase is not justified.
 Choosing the less expensive option allows you to save money.

 13. Always Negotiate

 The ability to drive a good bargain is a useful skill to have especially when making big purchases.
 Seize any opportunity to negotiate with the seller to lower the price.
 Target independently owned shops and stalls, most times they are willing to negotiate to make a sale.

 Before heading to the store, try and find want at a second-hand store.
 You can get it almost for half the price compared to purchasing it brand new.
 Just make sure that it is worth the bargain and in good condition before buying anything second-hand as you would not receive a warranty.

 15. Generic Brands

 Keep your eye on the price rather when shopping and opt for generic brands as they are always the less expensive option.
-It never hurts to choose the less popular brands that looks and functions the same as the household brand names.
+It never hurts to choose the less popular brands that look and function the same as the household brand names.
 When trying to save money it pays to be oblivious to name brands.

 16. Find a Substitute for Money

 Or maybe someone you know has something to sell that is of interest to you.
-Instead of buying it cash, think of something that you could do as payment for getting that particular item.
-The less you spend on purchases the more you are able to save money.
+Instead of buying it in cash, think of something that you could do as payment for getting that particular item.
+The less you spend on purchases the more you can save money.

 17. Sell Unwanted Goods